xhsdf/rtile/README.md

 grow active window to the nearest edge (window or screen) of a direction

+if the window is already at the edge of another window it will be pushed back

 ##--binary

 split the last two active windows at the position of the older window